techidaily/site-screen-recording/source/_posts/updated-2024-approved-seamlessly-connect-with-friends-and-family-via-skype-call.md

 ![how-to-facetime-on-android](https://images.wondershare.com/filmora/article-images/how-to-facetime-on-android.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DCARjc5g5VI?si=9OfovbKBrpoJeXTY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Once you've done so, you will be added to the FaceTime call!
 In addition to muting the audio, hiding video, and switching between rear and selfie cameras.
 Although you won't see the same options as your host on their iPhone or iPad, you'll still be able to make the service work.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/15TKQ-BOENI?si=Ri4B2AuxAdi0Bglz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **Limitations of FaceTime For Android Users**